brunobraga/termsaver/README.md

 Installation
 ------------

-#### Fast and Simple

-For those without the time or patience to scan through the rest of this document, here is the installation procedure, plain and simple:
+#### Apt (Advanced Packaging Tool)

+For Ubuntu (12.04) distro, you can use:

+        sudo add-apt-repository ppa:bruno-braga/termsaver
+        sudo apt-get update
+        sudo apt-get install termsaver

+#### Pip (Pip Installs Packages, for Python Package Index)

+For those using others, and still want to do it the easy way, I recommend:

-        pip install termsaver
+        sudo pip install termsaver

-And you are done!

-**Note**: I discourage the use of *easy_install* (does not add man pages, or localization files)

 #### From the Source

+For the brave (laughs), you can compile/install from the source:

 1. Download the Source [here](http://pypi.python.org/pypi/termsaver/)